-There are ways of managing the effects Hashimoto’s and the disease can even be eliminated for some people, resulting in a return of normal thyroid function according to the Dr. Axe website linked here.
+There are ways of managing the effects Hashimoto’s and the disease can even be eliminated for some people, resulting in a return of normal thyroid function.
 Healing from Hashimoto’s from a naturopathic standpoint is often treated with lifestyle and diet changes and occasionally with natural supplements.
 Along with acupuncture, herbs and homeopathy can be utilized to encourage a stronger immune system that does not attack the thyroid.

 Dr. Katie Stage, ND, RH (AHG) a Naturopathic Physician and Registered Herbalist at SCNM, offers this information about Hashimoto’s that she also shares with her patients:

 “As a naturopathic physician, I always screen for Hashimoto's thyroiditis in all my patients with thyroid disease, as well as in those who have Celiac disease, type 1 diabetes, and/or a strong family history of autoimmune conditions.
 I find it important when treating a patient to understand whether there is an autoimmune component of not.